My Biggest On-Trail Fear: Blisters

 Blister Prevention Methods

-I have tried so many different ways to prevent blisters.
+I have tried so many different ways to prevent blisters while hiking.
 Although none of these methods have been the magic solution to avoiding blisters forever, these methods have definitely helped slow the process of blisters forming.

 Body glide: Stopping every couple of hours to put body glide on my feet helps prevent friction.